 The 40-episode show can be basically divided in two: the glamorously petty (but ridiculously engrossing) court drama stage, and the darker countdown towards the revolution.
 While far from perfect, The Rose of Versailles is the kind of iconic show every anime fan should try to see at least once.

-Content Considerations: Some outdated ideas about romance and gender; attempted rape (by the love interest, who continues to be a love interest afterwards); pedophilia (the threat of a girl getting married to a pedophile); suicide; and murder.
+Content Warnings: Some outdated ideas about romance and gender; attempted rape (by the love interest, who continues to be a love interest afterwards); pedophilia (the threat of a girl getting married to a pedophile); suicide; and murder.

 Suggested Age Range: 13 and up

-The Story of Saiunkoku
+The Story of Saiunkoku (sometimes listed as “Colourcloud Palace”)

 What’s It About?
 Inspired by dynastic China, this historical fantasy follows Shuurei, a young woman who dreams of becoming a government official even though women are barred from civil service.
 When a request from the palace brings her into close contact with the nation’s young emperor, she realizes the barriers to her dreams may not be insurmountable after all.